 David Albright, a former UN arms inspector and head of the Institute for Science and International Security think-tank, noted disagreements over civilian use of plutonium.

 “Obama’s willing to set aside his objections [regarding plutonium use] to keep France involved,” he said.
+France is one of the world’s top producers of MOX nuclear fuel, which is made from recycled plutonium.

 Environmental activists and other critics of MOX say the transport of nuclear waste and reprocessed plutonium leaves the materials vulnerable to accidents or theft.

-Albright said that France—which gets 80% of its electricity from nuclear power, the highest in the world—had been concerned Obama might use the summit to highlight the dangers of nuclear energy and play down its positive side.
+Albright said that France — which gets 80% of its electricity from nuclear power, the highest in the world — had been concerned Obama might use the summit to highlight the dangers of nuclear energy and play down its positive side.

 But Obama did not do that and France realised that the summit could prove helpful to the nuclear industry, he said.